COVID: EU pulls out all stops to boost vaccine rollout | DW | 07.04.2021

 One of the company's founders, Florian von der Mülbe, told German newspaper Rheinische Post in an interview published on Wednesday that global supply chains for making COVID-19 vaccines have been disrupted by US restrictions, creating problems for companies seeking to build up production in Europe.

-He pointed out that suppliers in the United States were required under the Defense Production Act to meet the needs of the home market first.
+He pointed out that suppliers in the United States were required under the Defense Production Act to meet the needs of the domestic market first.

 "Global supply chains are disrupted," von der Mülbe, now CureVac's chief production officer, said.
 "Be it chemicals, equipment, filters or hoses: US manufacturers are obliged first to meet American demand, and that means we are slipping down the list."